Deauville five-point scale

 - diffuse large B cellular lymphoma (DLBCL)

-- marginal zone NHL with aggressive transformation
+- marginal zone NHL with an aggressive transformation

 - FDG-avid nodal lymphomas, essentially all histologic types except: